gideontee/shakesearch/README.md

 2. **Results with context lines**.

-    It shows context before and after the line where the text is found.
+    It shows the lines before and after the search query.
 This provides context to the user.
 The number of lines for context can be adjusted within the dropdown menu.

 3. **Pagination**.